Sylvia Osterberg (right)Greta Molander now has her own post.

 Ingeborg Stille - Swedish driver who rallied in Europe in 1950.
 She was 135th in the Monte Carlo Rally, driving a Simca, having started in Stockholm.
 She drove the same, or a similar, car in the Midnight Sun Rally in Sweden.
 At the time, she was 52 years old.
 After her rallying adventures, she settled in the French Riviera until her death in 1991.

 Erika Söderman – active in Swedish national rallying since 2012, initially in rallysprint events.
 Her first rally car was an Opel Calibra, and in it, she managed an eighth place in the 2013 Monitorallyt, co-driven by her twin sister, Michelle.
 She swapped the Calibra in for a more orthodox Astra in 2014, and achieved a second top-ten finish: ninth in the Kåtmyraslaget event.
 She continued to rally the Astra in 2015, and won her class in the Härjedalsbrickan Söndag rally, and was 36th overall.
+In 2017, she entered the Astra in another couple of rallies in Sweden, and was tenth in the 66:an event, with a class win.
 Prior to her rally career, Erika made a name for herself as a stunt driver, specialising in driving a Volvo on two wheels.
 She started this when she was only fifteen years old.

 (Image from http://www.spoca.se/)